hoxxep/rand-unique/README.md

 # rand-unique

-Deterministically generate a sequence of unique random numbers.
-A non-repeating pseudo-random number generator, directly index-able for the nth number in the sequence.
+A no-std crate for generating sequences of unique random numbers in O(1) time and space. [`RandomSequence`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequence.html) is a non-repeating pseudo-random sequence generator, directly index-able for the nth number in the sequence.

 Not cryptographically secure.
-Complexity: O(1) time and space complexity for all operations.
+No-std compatible.

 Properties of each [`RandomSequence`](https://docs.rs/rand-unique/latest/rand_unique/struct.RandomSequence.html):
 - **Unique:** The sequence will only include each number once; every index has a unique output.